jvkumar/delivery-finder/README.md

 ## Step 6
 Navigate to the `delivery-finder` folder and then go to `config/auth.js`.

-Open this file in any editor of your choice.
+Open `auth.js` file in any editor of your choice.
 You will find configuration for different retailers.
 For your desired retailer(s), change the value of string `XXXXX` in `cookie: 'XXXXX'` to your desired retailer(s)'s cookie value, that you have collected in step2 above.
 However for `Walmart`, you would need to add two more pieces of information.
 They are `store_id: XXXXX` and `cart_id: XXXXX`.

 ![example](assets/config2.png)